pdemarco925/homebridge-icomfort/README.md

   }
 ```

+`"accessory": "iComfortThermostat"` allows homebridge to identify the correct plugin, and should not be changed.
+You can use an alternate name instead of “Thermostat” if you prefer.

 `USERNAME` and `PASSWORD` should be your My iComfort login information.

 You can find the `SERIAL_NUMBER` by logging in to [My iComfort system](https://www.myicomfort.com/), selecting the “System” tab, and looking for your Thermostat Serial Number (e.g., XY12Z34567).